-ENGINEERING ENDEAVOR (Semester-long Course - meets alternate days)
+ENGINEERING ENDEAVOR (Quarter-long Course)

 Come and be part of the Endeavor with an introduction to the engineering world.
 In this course, students explore the world of engineering and how the design process can be utilized to solve various problems.
 Students will complete multiple problem based learning activities that will introduce them to designing, building, and modeling projects all while using modern tools and software.
 Students will be introduced to engineering careers, concepts of three dimensional design, 3D printing, measurement and multiple uses of tools in order to solve problems.